-Let’s look briefly at the other major factor influencing the admissions frenzy of the past couple of decades.
+Let’s look briefly at the other major factor influencing the college admission frenzy of the past couple of decades.

 From 2000 to 2010, the number of students graduating from American high schools increased by around 600,000, and today the number is around 800,000 higher than it was in 2000.
-It’s projected that things are going to level off at around 3.7 to 3.8 million graduates by 2030, but this increase of over 28% over the past 20 years has impacted college admissions enormously.
+It’s projected that this will level off at around 3.7 to 3.8 million graduates by 2030, but this increase of over 28% over the past 20 years has impacted college admissions enormously.

 Class of 1960 1.9 million